temporalio/temporal-learning/docs/tutorials/php/booking_saga/index.md

 ---
 id: booking-saga-tutorial
 sidebar_position: 1
-keywords: [PHP, temporal, sdk, tutorial, saga pattern, transactions]
+keywords: [PHP, temporal, sdk, tutorial, saga pattern, transactions, compensations]
 tags: [PHP, SDK, Saga]
 last_update:
   date: 2021-10-01
-title: Booking Saga Tutorial in PHP
+title: Create a trip booking system with the Saga pattern and Temporal in PHP
-description: In this tutorial, we'll go over the different components that make up the Temporal Booking Saga code sample.
+description: In this tutorial, you'll explore the different components that make up the Temporal Booking Saga code sample.
 ---

 :::info WORK IN PROGRESS
 This tutorial is a work in progress.
 Some sections may be incomplete, out of date, or missing.
 We're working to update it.
 :::

+## Introduction

 Imagine that we provide a service where people can book a trip.
 Booking a regular trip often consists of several steps: